15 Best Movies of 1999

 9. Clouds of May

 One of the masters of contemporary cinema, Nuri Bilge Ceylan is a filmmaker whose hauntingly languid, poetic style is reminiscent of the works of greats like Andrei Tarkovsky and Theo Angelopoulos.
 Ceylan’s style has evolved largely over the years – from being an austere formalist to a more liberal expressionist.
-‘Clouds of May’ is not his best but certainly one of the boldest works of the year.
+‘Clouds of May’ is not his best, but it is certainly one of the boldest works of the year.
 It follows an almost Kiarostami-esque plot wherein there’s a movie within a movie.
 A filmmaker returns to his hometown and sets out to film his family’s performances on a camera.
 It may lack the clinical touch and deftness displayed in Ceylan’s later works but is nevertheless an extremely bold piece that shows a filmmaker desperately looking to break free from conventions.

 Read More: Best Movies of 1979